ANC: Alphabetic Numerology Calculator

 How to Use

-• Type the text you wanna count on the input box, you'll see the output.
+- Type the text you wanna count on the input box, you'll see the output.

-• To clear everything, delete all input.
+- To clear everything, delete all input.

-• Use the option to pick certain version(s) to calculate your input.
+- Use the option to pick certain version(s) to calculate your input.

-• Typical usage: type a name (letters) or anything you want.
+- Typical usage: type a name (letters) or anything you want.
 Then you'll see the total values of those characters.

-• Hit DETAILS to see the detail of each version.
+- Hit DETAILS to see the detail of each version.

-To close the pretty much confusing info, hit CLOSE button.
+To close the pretty much confusing info, hit CLOSE button. - To reverse the mapping, hit REVERSE?.

 To use normal mapping, hit NORMAL.
-You can also hit the top label REVERSED or NORMAL to switch between them as long as the input isn't empty.
+You can also hit the top label REVERSED or NORMAL to switch between them as long as the input isn't empty. - Hit TOP to scroll to input box.

-• You could use [embiggen] link (below ANC) to get a wider area if you're on desktop or laptop or tablet.
+- You could use [embiggen] link (below ANC) to get a wider area if you're on desktop or laptop or tablet.

-• You could also open couple tabs to observe the reversed and normal calculation outputs.
+- You could also open couple tabs to observe the reversed and normal calculation outputs.

-• < and > characters are automatically omitted before calculation.
+characters are automatically omitted before calculation.

 This is also known as Gematria (Aramaic), or geometry (of letters and numbers).
-Similar method can also be found in other cultures, namely Indian (India), Chinese, and the "derivations", but using their own letters and perspectives.
+Similar method can also be found in other cultures, namely Indian (India), Chinese, and the derivations, but using their own letters and perspectives.
 Although different in languages, but the perspectives are usually equivalent, since the observed object is our own realm.
 Number is the language of angels, some said, I said it, angels as in not human, beyond human.
 And or but, there're categories for them.

 ANC only works for numeral and A-Z alphabet (and ampersand & character only for Jewish Ordinal version).
-Engl-ish word is recommended to be calculated.
+English word is recommended to be calculated.

 To see each version mapping (letter: value), hit DETAILS and scroll to the bottom of that particular version.